nikeshskillup/Git-Practice-Project-docs/scenario_and_overview_criteria.md

 You are a student at a college and wish to contribute your project to the college.

 In the rapidly evolving landscape of academia, collaboration and knowledge sharing play a pivotal role in advancing research, and fostering intellectual growth.
 This fosters a culture of open-access knowledge sharing and transparency within the academic community.
 It also provides a platform for mentoring and skill development through collaborative coding and project management practices.

+So, you are provided with a Common repository by your college which acts a Centralized reource sharing hub for all students.

 <br>

 #### This Practice Project consists of 2 Parts: